aa2mz/Tiny-Radio/README.md

 to that of a classical amatuer HF radio.
 Applicable schematics, gerber files and BOMs are included in this repository.

-Very tiny radio -
+Very tiny controller for a direct conversion or superheterodyne radio or a three frequency RF generator for your bench -
 ![Wiring](https://github.com/aa2mz/Tiny-Radio/blob/master/hardware/very%20tiny/0905191316.jpg)

-Tiny radio -
+Tiny radio , a good fit for a Forty-9er kit that adds a keyer and PC control.
 ![wiring](https://github.com/aa2mz/Tiny-Radio/blob/master/hardware/tiny/1118191446.jpg)

-Not so tiny radio -
+Not so tiny full features radio with supporting electronics -
 ![wiring](https://github.com/aa2mz/Tiny-Radio/blob/master/hardware/not%20so%20tiny/TRV2RC5.png)

 All supported by the same software without recompilation.